 The sprawling banyan tree will be wrapped in thousands of Christmas lights.
 Where else but in Maui will you find such a sight as this one?
 The banyan tree is located off Front Street in Lahaina town.
-Starting December 6th, lights will be on the banyan tree, we recommend the free parking lot off of Prison Street.
+For parking near the banyan tree, we recommend the free parking lot off of Prison Street.

-From December 14 – 25, Scuba Claus and Elf host interactive underwater presentations at the Open Ocean exhibit of the Maui Ocean Center.
+From December 14 – 24, Scuba Claus and Elf host interactive underwater presentations at the Open Ocean exhibit of the Maui Ocean Center.
 (See our Maui Ocean Center review.)
 They’ll wear special dive masks that allow them to speak to the audience.
 Scuba Claus presents at 11am, while Elf makes his appearance at 3pm.
 This presentation is included with the paid aquarium admission.
 After you’ve had a walk around the ocean center, perhaps you’d like to enjoy a cookie and cup of eggnog while you look for humpback whales from the restaurant terrace.
 For more information see this link.

 Christmastime is a special time to shop in Maui.
 Consider buying locally made crafts and artwork for gifts.
 Where are great places to shop on Maui?
 Lahaina has lots of shops.
 We also like Whalers Village in Kaanapali and the Shops at Wailea in Wailea.
 For other unique Maui shopping experiences, check out the shops in Paia or head upcountry to the paniolo (Hawaiian cowboy) town of Makawao.

 4. Attend a Christmas Eve Church Service

 When you arrive on Maui, pick up a copy of the Maui News as Christmas Eve approaches.
 They’ll have more information about church services across Maui.
 In the meantime, here’s what’s caught our eye so for Christmas Eve services: